 - Jewelry, gems, trinkets, or personal ornaments like rings, necklaces, trinkets, or other items containing jewels or precious metals

 If you choose to send these types of things with Sendle, you do so at your own risk.
-If that’s the case, we strongly advise you to arrange your own protection for loss or damage.
+If that’s the case, we strongly advise you to arrange your own cover for loss or damage.

 Right of refusal